Towards a Biblical

 In this section individual Christians are encouraged to extend the truth to those who are in their daily circle of life.
 To some this may be a work-mate or to others this may mean international missions work in a foreign land.
 All Christians have received God's blessing in their lives and all Christians are to extend God's message to the lost.
 The teaching, discipling, and training sections are designed to equip each believer to pass on the good news to others.

-The apostle Paul and a passion and a desire that his fellow Jews would be saved (Rom.
+The apostle Paul had a passion and a desire that his fellow Jews would be saved (Rom.
 10:1).

 What about exaltation and edification in this model?
 Inherent in this process is the two key purposes of exaltation and edification.
 As the believer is taught, discipled, trained, and sent out it is automatically inherent that worship and sanctification are being accomplished.